 I schuss to Providence Hood River Memorial Hospital Mountain Clinic, where I've worked as a doc for 13 seasons.

 First patient of the day: dislocated shoulder in a young snowboarder jibbing in the half pipe.
 After a quick X-ray, I have the patient take some deep breaths, and "pop."
 Instant pain relief as the shoulder sucks back into place.
 After a few minutes, about half the patients have the same question as this young ripper: "Can I go back out snowboarding?"

 I cross my arms, smile and shake my head.

-Crashes in the half-pipe can be risky, but collisions on the slopes lead to some of the most severe injuries, says my boss, Dr. Mike Murray, who has served as medical director of MES for 28 years.
+Crashes in the half-pipe can be risky, but collisions on the slopes lead to some of the most severe injuries, says my boss, Dr. Mike Murray, who has served as medical director for 28 years.

 "Shaped skis changed the way skiers ski the hill," Murray says.
 Skiers make wider, higher-speed turns than in years past.
 Snowboarders also have a natural tendency for big turns but have a blind spot when turning heel side.
 Also consider: High-speed detachable quad chair lifts "have more people on the ground than in the air," Murray says.
 With all those people carving big turns, "skiers and snowboarders are more likely to smack into each other now than in the old days."

 Critical injuries are not the norm, but they do happen.

 After one bad crash that occurred when I was on duty, ski patrol tobogganed in a patient in respiratory arrest.
 With the ER team, we jumped into action, resuscitated the patient and brought her back from the brink of death.
 Just as a thick fog lifted, we were able to load her into a Life Flight helicopter, which landed for a few seconds at the bottom of Stadium Chair Lift.